Azure/Commercial-Marketplace-SaaS-Accelerator/README.md

 ## Description

 The project is implemented in .NET and uses the commercial marketplace billing system, including the [SaaS Fulfillment API (v2)](https://docs.microsoft.com/en-us/azure/marketplace/partner-center-portal/pc-saas-fulfillment-api-v2) and [Marketplace Metering Service API](https://docs.microsoft.com/en-us/azure/marketplace/partner-center-portal/marketplace-metering-service-apis).
 The SaaS Accelerator models how a typical SaaS platform interacts with the marketplace APIs to provision subscriptions for customers, enable logging, and manage commercial marketplace subscriptions.
 The SaaS Accelerator may be installed as-is or may be customized to support your requirements.

+## Stay current with the latest updates!

+The SaaS Accelerator project team releases regularly releases new versions.
+Please see the [release notes page](https://github.com/Azure/Commercial-Marketplace-SaaS-Accelerator/releases) for updates.
+We recommend keeping up to date with latest releases to stay current on security patches, bug fixes, and new features.

+To update your SaaS Accelerator installation, use the **Update script** [documented here](./docs/Installation-Instructions.md#update-to-a-newer-version-of-the-saas-accelerator).

 ## Intended Use